Deardorff's Glossary of International Economics

 Intellectual property right The right to control and derive the benefits from something one has invented, discovered, or created.

-Intensive Of production, using a relatively large amount of an input.
+Intensive Of production, using a relatively large amount of a specified input, such as labor intensive or capital intensive.
 See factor intensity.

 Inter-American Development Bank A development bank for the countries of Latin America and the Caribbean.